JSTOR-Labs/plant-humanities/John/README.md

 [^ref20]: Erasmus Darwin. *The Loves of the Plants*, 15-16, 24.
 [^ref21]: Erasmus Darwin. *The Loves of the Plants*, 15-16.
 [^ref22]: M. A. Trécul.
 “On the Organization of the Pedicellate Glands of the Leaf of Drosera Rotundifolia,” *Annals and Magazine of Natural History* 16, no. 92 (August 1, 1855): 146–49. https://doi.org/10.1080/037454809495497; Pierre Étienne Simon Duchartre. *Éléments de botanique: comprenant l'anatomie, l'organographie, la physiologie des plantes, les familles naturelles et la géographie botanique* (1867), 358.
-[^ref23]: Sophia Prior. *Carnivorous Plants and “the Man Eating Tree.”* Chicago: Field Museum of Natural History, 1939. https://www.biodiversitylibrary.org/item/25206.
+[^ref23]: Sophia Prior. *Carnivorous Plants and “the Man Eating Tree.”* Chicago: Field Museum of Natural History (1939). https://www.biodiversitylibrary.org/item/25206.
 [^ref24]: H.G.
 Wells, “The Flowering of the Strange Orchid,” in *The Stolen Bacillus and Other Incidents* (Macmillan and Company, limited, 1920), 17-35.